 The Commonwealth Fund also brings together the full class of Fellows throughout the year to participate in a series of policy and leadership seminars with US health care leaders drawn from government, politics, health care organisations and academia.

 Harkness Fellowships Blog

 The fellowships are open to academic researchers, clinicians, managers, government policy-makers and journalists from Australia, Germany, the Netherlands, New Zealand, Norway, Switzerland, and the UK.
 In the UK, eligibility is open to citizens of other countries with permanent residency and five or more year’s residence in the UK.

 Applicants must demonstrate a strong interest in health policy issues and propose a study within the scope of The Commonwealth Fund’s mission to promote a high performing health care system that achieves better access, improved quality, and greater efficiency, particularly for society’s most vulnerable, including low income people, the uninsured, minority Americans, young children, and elderly adults.

 Building on their fellowship experiences, past Harkness Fellows have moved into senior positions within academia, government and health care delivery organisations, making valuable contributions to health policy and practice at home and in the US.
 In addition, Harkness Fellows become part of a strong international network, with opportunities for ongoing cross-national collaborations and research.

-The deadline for UK applicants for the 2014-15 Harkness Fellowships is 16 September 2013.
+The deadline for 2014/15 UK applicants has now passed.
 For further details please visit The Commonwealth Fund's website.